randallmitchell/Android-Q-Project-Template/playbooks/setup-new-project.md

 This playbook sets up a new Android project based on the ProjectTemplate2025 template.
 Handle package renaming, configuration updates, and initial project setup.

 ### Requirements Gathering
-First, guide the developer through the [Setup New Project PRD Template](templates/setup-new-project-prd.md) to collect:
+Ask the developer for the following information:
 - New project name and package name
-- Company name and project description
+- Company/Organization name
+- App display name (name shown to users)
+- Whether to keep or remove the example feature module
-- Module requirements and UI customization
+- Primary and secondary colors for UI theme
-- Git configuration and CI/CD requirements
+- Git repository URL and configuration details
+- Any additional feature modules to create initially

 ### Execution Steps